osrf/docker_images/README.md

     - closely mimics the Official Library images as be interchangeable
   - _Purpose:_
     - intended for development and bootstrapping source builds
-    - when an isolated workspace is needed for depenancy checking
+    - when an isolated workspace is needed for dependency checking

 #### Architectures